 After your child is calm, talk to him to find out what makes them angry, sad, or annoyed.

-Parents should guide their children to slowly describe their inner feelings in detail, on the one hand, to help them understand themselves and emotions, and on the other hand, to let parents know the real thoughts of their children.
+Parents should guide their children to slowly describe their inner feelings in detail, on the one hand, to help them understand themselves and emotions, and on the other hand, to let parents know the honest thoughts of their children.

 4. Record in diary form

-Keep down the days and times of your child’s emotions every time, and try to write down what happened, as detailed as possible.
+Keep down the days and times of your child’s emotions every time, and try to write down what happened as detailed as possible.

 If the child is sometimes entrusted to others to take care of, you can refer to Ji Luben together to prevent stepping on the child’s fuse.

 5. Let your child choose one

 When children are unwilling to listen to their parents, parents avoid “open questions” and give them some options.

 For example, parents want their children to turn off the TV to sleep, but the child insists on continuing.
 The adult should tell the child: “It’s late now, it’s time to sleep, but since you want to keep watching TV, mom and dad can give you a choice to keep more Watch for 3 minutes, or shut down and go to bed immediately, and listen again tomorrow. “